whitefusionhq/crystallized/README.md

-# ❄️ CrystallineElement
+# ❄️ Crystalline

 [![npm][npm]][npm-url]
 [![node][node]][node-url]
 [![bundlephobia][bundlephobia]][bundlephobia-url]

-[LitElement](https://lit-element.polymer-project.org) is "a simple base class for creating fast, lightweight web components".

-CrystallineElement is a base subclass of LitElement which provides a number of useful enhancements inspired by [Stimulus](https://stimulusjs.org).
-It's written in Ruby-like syntax and compiled by [Ruby2JS](https://github.com/ruby2js/ruby2js) as ES6+ Javascript.
-[Here's proof. 😄](https://unpkg.com/crystalline-element/dist/index.js) It works quite well in a Ruby2JS context with a number of syntax benefits, but it can be used in pure JS as well—even directly in buildless HTML using `script type="module"`.
+**[Lit](https://lit-element.polymer-project.org)**: Simple.
+Fast.
+Web Components.

+**Crystalline**: a collection of Lit enhancements inspired by [Stimulus](https://stimulusjs.org) and written in [Ruby2JS](https://github.com/ruby2js/ruby2js).
+Crystalline includes:

+* `DeclarativeActionsController` - lets you add action attributes to elements in the light DOM as a way of providing declarative event handlers.

+* `CrystallineElement` - a base subclass of LitElement which provides syntax benefits for Ruby2JS users.

+Crystalline uses Ruby 3 and Ruby2JS to compile to modern ES6+ JavaScript.
+Crystalline can be used with any modern JS bundler as well as directly in buildless HTML using `script type="module"`.

-CrystallineElement works great as a spice on top of server-rendered markup originating from backend frameworks like [Rails](https://rubyonrails.org) or static sites generators like [Bridgetown](https://www.bridgetownrb.com)—providing features not normally found in web component libraries that assume they're only concerned with client-rendered markup and event handling.
+Crystalline works great as a spice on top of server-rendered markup originating from backend frameworks like [Rails](https://rubyonrails.org) or static sites generators like [Bridgetown](https://www.bridgetownrb.com)—providing features not normally found in web component libraries that assume they're only concerned with client-rendered markup and event handling.

 **Enjoy writing functional components?** While I am of the opinion classes work quite well most of the time, for very simple components or components constructed out of many separate `lit-html` snippets, you might long for a functional shorthand.
 In those cases, `crystallize` will do just the trick!